 Follow up continued until five years after index date, or until the patient no longer contributed data, known as their 'exit date' (e.g. the date of the practice or patient left CPRD, patient death, 6 months prior to the patient's first morbidity cancer Read code, or if the study end date (31st December 2017) was reached).
 All analysis was conducted for a maximum five-year period from index date, and each annual period from index date to five years after index date.
-Stratification into annual periods from index date allowed examination of any patterns in musculoskeletal consultation and analgesic prescription over time from index date in line with the expected progression of dementia and worsening of symptoms [23].
+Stratification into annual periods from index date to five years in musculoskeletal consultation and analgesic prescription over time from index date in line with the expected progression of dementia and worsening of symptoms [24].